posit-dev/publisher/docs/vscode.md

 ### Deployments

 Once you have configuration and requirements files, you are ready to deploy.
-Click the `Add` button in the Deployments view to create a new deployment.
+Click the `New Deployment` button in the Deployments view to create a new deployment.

 ![](https://cdn.posit.co/publisher/assets/img/add-deployment.png)